Leonard Strong (writer): Writing career

 Strong began by writing poetry and published three volumes in the early 1920s.
 Next, he turned his hand to short stories, and his first collection, Doyle's Rock and Other Stories, was published by Basil Blackwell in 1925.
 His first novel, Dewer Rides, appeared in 1929 and was followed by more than twenty more.
 He also wrote plays, children's books, biography, criticism, and film scripts.

 His works include detective novels, featuring Detective-Inspector McKay of Scotland Yard, and horror fiction.
 Many of his adventure and romance novels were set in Scotland or the West of England.
-The classic short story "Breakdown", a tale about a married man who has the perfect plan to murder his mistress, and which has a twist ending, has been reprinted often; it was a favorite of Boris Karloff.
+The classic short story "Breakdown", a tale about a married man who has the perfect plan to murder his mistress, and which has a twist ending, has been reprinted often; it was a favourite of Boris Karloff.
 (Unhappy marriages were an occasional theme in his fiction, in works such as Deliverance.)
 His supernatural stories were often reprinted, as well.
 Strong was interested in the paranormal, as his haunted house and other horror stories attest, and believed he had seen ghosts and witnessed psychic phenomena.

 One of his earliest writings, A Defence of Ignorance, was the first book sold by Captain Louis Henry Cohn, the founder of House of Books, which specialized in first editions of contemporary writers.
-Cohn was a New York book collector who of necessity became a bookseller due to the Wall Street Crash of 1929, and he had Strong's manuscript, a six-page essay, in his collection.
+Cohn was a New York book collector who of necessity became a bookseller due to the Wall Street crash of 1929, and he had Strong's manuscript, a six-page essay, in his collection.
 Cohn published 200 signed copies of the title, priced at $2.00 each.

 Some of Strong's poems were set to music by Arthur Bliss.
 His Selected Poems appeared in 1931 (first American edition in 1932), and The Body's Imperfection: Collected Poems in 1957.
 He also edited anthologies of poetry, sometimes in collaboration with Cecil Day-Lewis.

 His 1932 novel The Brothers was filmed in 1947 by the Scottish director David MacDonald; it starred Patricia Roc.
 One reviewer commented, "In a break from tradition, the film substitutes the novel's unhappy ending with an even unhappier one."
 Strong collaborated on or contributed to such filmscripts as Haunted Honeymoon (1940; a Dorothy L. Sayers story about Lord Peter Wimsey and Harriet Vane), Mr. Perrin and Mr. Traill (1948), and Happy Ever After (1954).